nitashaf/OpenAILLMAgent/README.md

 Knowledge Base Agent
-- Right now works with one of the uploaded fine :  A survey on deep learning-based algorithms for the traveling salesman problem"
+- Right now works with one of the uploaded fine :  A survey on deep learning-based algorithms for the traveling salesman problem
-- Utilizes OpenAI's `file_id` and `response` endpoint for Q&A over the uploaded content.
+- Utilizes OpenAI's `file_id` and `response` apis for Q&A over the uploaded content.
 - Best suited for academic papers, research summaries, or structured PDF content.